 - 3 heaping cups cubed watermelon

 - 1 cup plus ¼ cup water, divided

 - 2 tbsp freshly squeezed lime juice

-- Add 1/2 cup of water to each glass to dilute the juice slightly (otherwise your drink will be super sweet).
-Add 1 tbsp of chia seeds to each glass and stir to incorporate.
+- Add ½ cup of water to each glass to dilute the juice slightly (otherwise your drink will be super sweet).
+Add 1 tablespoon of chia seeds to each glass and stir to incorporate.
 Set aside to ‘gel’ for about five minutes.

-- Add 1 tbsp of lime juice to each glass.
+- Add 1 tablespoon of lime juice to each glass.
 Chill for a few minutes or enjoy immediately.

 - Category: Beverage, Drink

 Keywords: Chia Fresca, Iskiate, Watermelon Juice, Watermelon Lime Drink, Homemade Sports Drink

 Pin this to your boards for later: